hamitsehjal/Data-Structures-Algorithms/Arrays/Circular-Arrays/README.md.md

-Let's build your understanding of circular arrays from the ground up.
-I'll explain concepts visually with examples, then show common problem-solving approaches.

 ## 🌟 **Circular Arrays 101: Core Concept**
 A circular array connects its **last element back to the first**, creating a loop.
 Think of it like a ring where:
 `array[n-1]` → `array` → `array` → ... → `array[n-1]`